In this post we discuss why subtalar joint motion is critical to walking and running and look at two exercises to help you improve it.

 The imaginary axis that we drew earlier from your big toe to the outside of your heel, will give us an indication which muscles have an influence on both pronation and supination of the subtalar joint.

 Everything on the lateral aspect will move the joint into pronation, whilst everything on the inside is responsible for supination.

-To challenge either motion without equipment, you’ll need to be lying on your side, with your ankle resting on an object that allows your foot to move towards the ground.
+To challenge either motion without equipment, you’ll need to lay on your side with your ankle resting on an object that allows your foot to move towards the ground.